The main protagonist.

 - Nice Girl: Marnie is polite, friendly, and even-tempered.

-- Outdated Name: "Marnie" hasn't been a common name since the mid 20th century.
+- Outdated Name: "Marnie" hasn't been a common name since the mid 20th century which is fitting, since she's not actually a modern child.

 - Outliving One's Offspring: Her only daughter, Emily, died in an accident.